 For some the answer is yes, but for many other women (present company included) nursing doesn’t come that easily.

 During my third trimester I was so excited to receive my first order of nursing bras and pj’s from Kindred Bravely.
 I chose the brand because I loved their styles, they carried almost all of their bras in my favorite shade of blush – hooray! – and I adored that the company was started by a mom who crafted everything with comfort and love in mind.
 I had all of these visions of pretty photoshoots in the bras nursing my little one, and had no idea just how important the comfort factor would be in the upcoming weeks and months as a new, nursing mother.
-If you’re expecting a little one and you’re planning on nursing, and you’re second priority is comfort (first being your baby obviously!) have a look into these plus size nursing shirts.
+If you’re expecting a little one and you’re planning on nursing, and you’re second priority is comfort (first being your baby obviously!) have a look into Kindred Bravely.

 Blocked ducts.
 Unbearably sore nipples.
 Mastitis.
 Overproducing.
 Underproducing.
 Not producing at all.

 Yes, all of it.